Will Robson Walderston Workshop

 * Negril Cabins, Interior designer Wanda Stephenson (d.2007): Mosaic fretwork in hotel lobby and restaurant.
 This was a mosaic fretwork for the hotel's lobby, using birds and flowers indigenous to Jamaica.
 A couple of years later due to the positive reactions from the client, a similar design was installed in two of their restaurants.

 * Grand Lido Braco, Architect Clifton Yapp, Designer Margaret Robson; Mosaic tiles for restaurant: This piece of tile art was geometric, all done in earth colours.
 This was wooden mosaic which looked like tiles.
-This project called for approximately one hundred square metres of title on the bases of the self service buffet stations.
+This project called for approximately one hundred square metres of tiles on the bases of the self service buffet stations.

 * Crowne Plaza Hotel, Kingston, Paul Chen Young, client.
 Mosaic mural depicting scenes of 18th century Kingston in collaboration with lead artist Margaret Robson.
 10mts. x 3 mts. in apex of restaurant roof.